handsontable/hyperformula/docs/guide/custom-functions.md

 For the simplicity of a basic example, you will not pass any arguments.
-However, this method imposes a particular structure to be used; there are two optional arguments, `ast` and `formulaAddress`, and the function must return the results of the calculations.
+However, this method imposes a particular structure to be used; there are two optional arguments, `ast` and `state`, and the function must return the results of the calculations.

 ```javascript